Acclimating Your Cat

 - Keep your new cat 100% indoors for a minimum of three weeks.

 - Buy your cat a collar and permanent I.D. tag.
+For a proper fit, leave two fingers of space between your kitty's collar and their skin.

 - For identification purposes, take a picture of your new cat.